jlin27/0x-docs-beta/docs/developer-resources/faqs-and-troubleshooting.md

 <details>

-<summary>My project would like to integrate the 0x API.
+<summary>My project would like to integrate the Swap API.
 How can I contact the 0x team?</summary>

 We appreciate your interest in consuming liquidity from the 0x API.
-Please fill out[ this form](https://docs.google.com/forms/d/e/1FAIpQLSdUevfVTDbqnr2z7jBbuS-wMLu0wW9aHL0WZYb5B30TWFynhg/viewform) for us to  to learn more about application and how you use the 0x API.
+Please fill out [this form](https://www.0x.org/#contact) for us to  to learn more about application and how you use the 0x API.
 Our team will review and reach out to you.

 </details>